Fortz47/Maze-Game/README.md

 This is a maze game implemented in C using the SDL2 library with raycasting techniques for rendering.
 The game features a maze environment where players navigate through corridors, avoiding collisions with walls.
 The game utilizes raycasting to simulate a 3D perspective, projecting walls, ceilings, and floors onto a 2D screen.

 ## Features
-- **Maze navigation:** Players can move through the maze using keyboard controls (WASD keys).
+- **Maze navigation:** Players can move through the maze using keyboard controls.
-- **Camera control:** Players can adjust view angle using left and right direction key buttons.
 - **Raycasting rendering:** Walls, ceilings, and floors are rendered using raycasting techniques to create a pseudo-3D effect.
 - **Collision detection:** Players cannot move through walls; collision detection prevents them from passing through obstacles.
 - **Map generation:** The game includes a map generation feature to create random maze layouts for dynamic gameplay.